Gülbahar Hatun (mother of Bayezid II)

-Emine Gülbahar Mükrime Hatun (گل بھار مکرمه خاتون; died c.
-1492) was a concubine of Ottoman Sultan Mehmed II, and mother and Valide Hatun of Sultan Bayezid II.
+Gülbahar Hatun(گل بہار خاتون; died in 1492) was a concubine of Ottoman Sultan Mehmed II, and mother and Valide Hatun of Sultan Bayezid II.

 Early life

 The Ottoman inscription (vakfiye) describes her as Hātun binti Abdullah (daughter of Abdullah), which means that she was a Christian slave converted to Islam.
-She was either of Albanian or Greek origin.
-Ambassadors' reports, for example the Venetian Iacopo de Promontorio-de Campis' notes in 1475 report that Bayezid's mother was an Albanian slave.
-It is likely that the attribution of a Greek origin arose from the confusion with the homonymous Gülbahar Hatun mother of Selim I, who is believed to have been a Greek slave originally from Pontus.
+Various sources attribute, Albanian, Greek, Serbian or French origins to her, but contemporary ambassadors' reports, for example the Venetian Iacopo de Promontorio-de Campis' notes in 1475 report that Prince Bayezid's mother was an Albanian slave.
+The attribution of a Greek origin arose from the confusion with the homonymous Gülbahar Hatun mother of Selim I, who is believed to have been a Greek slave originally from Pontus.
+According to Shuteriqi, Gülbahar may have been a daughter of Gjergj Arianiti and Maria Muzaka, however this theory is not supported by modern historians.

+She was likely a Christian slave concubine who converted to Islam.